Barranquilla Carnival

 The Carnival of Barranquilla was proclaimed a Cultural Masterpiece of the Nation by Colombia's National Congress in 2002.

-Also the UNESCO, in Paris on November 7, 2003, declared it one of the Masterpieces of the Oral and Intangible Heritage of Humanity, and it was during Olga Lucia Rodriquez Carnival Queen year.
+Also the UNESCO, in Paris on November 7, 2003, declared it one of the Masterpieces of the Oral and Intangible Heritage of Humanity, and it was during Olga Lucia Rodriguez Carnival Queen year.

 The Carnival starts on the Saturday before the Ash Wednesday with the Battle of the Flowers (La Batalla de Flores), which is considered one of the main activities.
 Then, The Great Parade (La Gran Parada) on Sunday and Monday is marked by an Orchestra Festival with Caribbean and Latin bands.
 Tuesday signals the end of the carnival, announced by the burial of Joselito Carnaval, who is mourned by everyone.

-Barranquilla's Carnival slogan is: Those who live it are those who enjoy it (Quien lo vive, es quien lo goza).
+The slogan of the Barranquilla Carnival is: Those who live it are those who enjoy it (Quien lo vive, es quien lo goza).

 History

 Very little is known about exactly how and why this carnival began.
 There are many theories; the most popular belief is that the carnival is the welcoming of spring and a celebration of birth and renewal.
 The carnival originates from a combination of pagan ceremonies, catholic beliefs and ethnic diversity and is a mixture of the European, African and Indian traditions, dances and music.
 It was at first a holiday for slaves, and grew to be a celebration of the region.

 Local beliefs date it back seven centuries and it is known that a great deal of the traditions were brought to America by the Spanish and Portuguese.
 The first notable date in the Carnival's history is 1888, when a figure known as King Momo appeared in the documented history of the Carnival.
-In 1903, the first known battle of the flowers was recorded, apparently to recover a long lost carnival tradition and, fifteen years later, the first Barranquilla's Carnival's queen was chosen to preside over the festivities of the carnival, which was later institutionalised in 1923.
+In 1903, the first known battle of the flowers was recorded, apparently to recover a long lost carnival tradition and, fifteen years later, the first Barranquilla Carnival's queen was chosen to preside over the festivities of the carnival, which was later institutionalised in 1923.
 In the years that followed the carnival grew and so did the traditions, including the integration of the great parade.